Call us now:

 Documents required for cultural and outreach activities involve:

-For spouses and children accompanying DTV visa holders, additional paperwork is mandatory.
-Applicants must furnish evidence of long-term residence through a six-month lease agreement.
-Applicants’ relationship and identities must also be verified through certificates.
-Financial stability is assessed by evaluating three months of bank statements indicating a 500,000 baht balance.
-The principal visa holder needs to submit job records spanning the previous half year as well as personal ID and passport details.
+For spouses and children accompanying DTV visa holders, applicants must submit additional documents.
+They must provide proof of long-term residence through a six-month lease agreement.
+Authorities verify relationships and identities using official certificates.
+Officers assess financial stability through three months of bank statements showing a 500,000 baht balance.
+The main visa holder must submit six months of job records, personal identification, and passport details.

 How may we facilitate your application?